-WHO provides technical collaboration through an International Medical Officer and three National Professional Officers as well as staff and consultants from the WHO Regional Office for South-East Asia (WHO/SEARO), the Mekong Malaria Programme (based in Bangkok) and the Global Malaria Programme (GMP) of WHO Headquarters (WHO/HQs).
+WHO provides technical collaboration through two International Staff (Medical Officer and Technical Officer) and three National Professional Officers as well as staff and consultants from the WHO Regional Office for South-East Asia (WHO/SEARO), the Mekong Malaria Programme (based in Bangkok) and the Global Malaria Programme (GMP) of WHO Headquarters (WHO/HQs).
+Since 2013, the Mekong Malaria Programme has been transformed to the Regional Network on Emergency Response to Artemisinin Resistance (ERAR) in the Greater Mekong Sub-region (GMS) with the Regional Coordinator based in Phnom Penh of Cambodia which serves as a regional hub of ERAR.
 This collaboration comprises assistance in preparing a strategic plan, a national malaria treatment policy, a national ITN policy, recommendation on malaria control during pregnancy, monitoring and evaluation.
-Further, this collaboration contributed to research capability strengthening in the area of monitoring parasite resistance and quality of antimalarials, small grant proposal development for TDR and GFATM proposals.
+Further, this collaboration contributed to research capability strengthening in the area of monitoring parasite resistance and quality of antimalarials, small grant proposal development for TDR, GFATM, MARC and Regional Artemisinin resistance Initiative (RAI) proposals.
 WHO also provides support in the area of local and overseas training in different areas of malaria prevention and control.
 Over many years, WHO supports cross-border collaboration, especially between Myanmar and Thailand.
 During 2004-2006 WHO administered a grant from Germany for procurement and distribution of RDTs and ACTs.
 WHO provides essential support to the programme, and its role as an external neutral source of technical advice and a facilitator among other partners is critical given the limited engagement of outside support and the limited access afforded to partners.